marian-code/ssh-utilities/README.rst

 API and documentation
 -----------------------

-It is recommended tat you have configured **rsa** keys with config file according to `openssh standard <https://www.ssh.com/ssh/config/>`_.
+It is recommended that you have configured **rsa** keys with config file according to `openssh standard <https://www.ssh.com/ssh/config/>`_.
 For easy quickstart guide you can look at: https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/